okta/okta-react-native/README.md

 Returns a promise that resolves to `true` if there is a valid Access token and ID token.
 Otherwise `false`.

+**Note**: This does not mean that the Access and the ID tokens are fresh - just that they were valid the last time they were used.
+You should introspect the tokens to get know whether they are valid at the time being.

 ```javascript
 await isAuthenticated();
 ```